chaoweiwu/CarND-Vehicle-Detection/writeup.md

 PIXELS_PER_CELL = 8
 CELLS_PER_BLOCK = 2
 ```
-And verified that they worked well by testing the classifier on a validation set using `sklearn.model_selection.cross_val_score`,
+I verified that they worked well by testing the classifier on a validation set using `sklearn.model_selection.cross_val_score`,
 getting a score of over 99% accuracy.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).